oleksiivelychko/go-queue-service/README.md

 # go-queue-service

-### Local development environment on Kubernetes handles working services with queue.
+### Local development environment is running on Kubernetes and handles working service with queue.

 📌 Install development tools:
 ```